Regularized Schr\"odinger Bridge via Distortion-Perception Perturbation for High-Fidelity Speech Enhancement: Regularized Schr odinger Bridge for High-Fidelity Speech Enhancement

-The SB problem~\cite{Kantorovich2006} is an entropy-regularized optimal transport problem between two distributions.
-In inverse problems, we formulate SB as a principled framework to find the optimal transport between the clean data distribution $p_X$ and the measurement distribution $p_Y$.
-As the SB problem can be equivalently defined by a pair of forward-backward SDEs~\cite{chen2023bridgetts}, let $X_t$ be the intermediate state at $t\in[0,1]$ with boundaries $X_0 = x \sim p_{X}$ and $X_1 = y \sim p_{Y}$, and SB can be expressed as,
+SB~\cite{kantorovich2006otm} can be formulated as an entropy-regularized optimal transport problem between two distributions.
+In this paper, we formulate SB as a principled generative SE framework to find the optimal transport between the clean speech distribution $p_X$ and the measurement distribution $p_Y$.
+To align SB with diffusion-based generative models~\cite{chen2023sbtts}, SB can be equivalently defined by a pair of forward-backward SDEs.

+We assume access to training data $\mathcal{D}=\{(x,y)\}$ drawn from the joint distribution $p_{X,Y}$, where $(x,y)$ denotes a training pair in the dataset.
+In the SB formulation, we treat each training pair $(x,y)$ as a coupled boundary condition.
+Let $X_t$ be the intermediate state of the SB process at $t\in[0,1]$ with endpoints $X_0 = x$ and $X_1 = y$, and SB admits the pair of SDEs as follows: